 But, what if things aren’t going so well?
 What if you’re without work for an extended period?

 3. Reaching the End of the Payment Window

 The final way to end an ISA is by reaching the end of the Payment Window.
 The school or lender who you have an ISA with will have a set time period to collect your Required Payments or Max Payment Cap.
 However, if you have not reached either of those two and the Payment Window ends, you’re absolved of your ISA.

-This is a protection built into your ISA to help you in case you’re without a job for an extended period of time.
+This is a protection built into your ISA to help you in case you’re without a job for an extended period.
 So again, in the above example, your ISA states the school has 48 months to collect payments from your ISA.
-Let’s say that 12 months into your ISA, you unfortunately become very sick.
-As a result, you can no longer work.
+Let’s say that 12 months into your ISA, you unfortunately become unwell.
+Consequently, you can no longer work.
 Let’s say again that you don’t end up getting work until month 45 of your ISA.
 You make a few more payments but then reach month 48.